heiko-braun/microprofile-evolution/README.md

 # Microprofile Evolution

-**Before you initiate a pull request**, please read the process document.
+**Before you initiate a pull request** to [microprofile-samples](https://github.com/microprofile/microprofile-samples), which is used to share ideas and examples around the initiative, please read the process document.
 Ideas should be thoroughly discussed on the [microprofile mailing list](https://groups.google.com/forum/#!forum/microprofile) first.

 This repository tracks the ongoing evolution of Microprofile.
 It contains: